marc-feldmann/HousePricePrediction/notebooks/Ames_MFeldmann_markdown.md

 ## 4. Model Training and Comparison

-Assignment: “For prediction, implement a variety of models (e.g., linear regression, LASSO, regression trees, random forests, GBM, neural network, SVM) and analyze their respective performance (MSE).”
+For prediction, we implement a variety of models and analyze their respective performance (MSE).

 We will compare the following models: